 The first thing that you will notice as you turn off I-10 to the Pinal County Fairgrounds is that you are no longer in the city.
 This is a rural, agricultural area.
 The Gourd Festival, hosted by the nearby Wuertz Gourd Farm, maintains the flavor of a rural festival while attracting some very skilled gourd artisans, some of whom exhibit in top art galleries in the Southwest.

 We parked and headed toward the gate, enjoyed the gourd flute music by Zach Farley of Patagonia, Arizona.
 We noticed a line of people outside one of the buildings.
 This was the building where the gourd judging had taken place.
-Of course we wanted to see all the entries so we joined the line and were serenaded by Los Primos, a band whose repertoire ranged from mariachi to jazz.
+Of course, we wanted to see all the entries so we joined the line and were serenaded by Los Primos, a band whose repertoire ranged from mariachi to jazz.

-Once inside the Arizona Gourd Society's gourd judging building we found out why there was a line.
+Once inside the Arizona Gourd Society's gourd judging building, we found out why there was a line.
 There was so much to see and visitors wanted to enjoy the detail and the creativity of each entry as well as photograph their favorites.
 As we moved from the novice category to the professional category, we gained an appreciation of the art of carving and painting the gourds.

 The vendor building was abuzz with activity.
-There were four rows of booths displaying gourd art equipment and supplies as well as beautiful decorated gourds for sale.
+There were four rows of booths displaying gourd art equipment and supplies as well as beautifully decorated gourds for sale.
 We stopped at each booth and noticed that there was a wide range of art offered.
 There were the mom and pop decorated holiday gourds, bargain gourds from Peru as well as the top of the line art gourds, reminiscent of those you see in top galleries in Tubac and Scottsdale.

 As we strolled the festival grounds we enjoyed more gourd humor, petted a miniature horse with a gourd rider and photographed a gourd bicycle.
-Not to be missed is a visit to the Weurtz Gourd Farm booth where you can see the raw gourds and watch artists selecting gourds for their next works of art.
+Not to be missed is a visit to the Wuertz Gourd Farm booth where you can see the raw gourds and watch artists selecting gourds for their next works of art.

-I highly recommend the Wuertz Gourd Festival whether you are a gourd enthusiast or just would like to enjoy a day in the country.
+We highly recommend the Wuertz Gourd Festival whether you are a gourd enthusiast or just would like to enjoy a day in the country.
 There is fun, food, entertainment and a variety of gourds that will amaze you.
 We left the festival filled with folksy gourd-humor and anticipating a relaxing evening listening to the gourd flute music CD and watching the Arizona clouds drift over the golf course.